named-data/ndn-cxx/docs/INSTALL.rst

 -  ``python`` >= 2.6
 -  ``libsqlite3``
 -  ``libcrypto++``
--  OpenSSL version >= 1.0
+-  OpenSSL >= 1.0.1
 -  ``pkg-config``
 -  Boost libraries >= 1.54
--  OSX Security framework (on OSX platform only)
+-  OSX Security framework (on OSX/macOS platform only)

 Following are the detailed steps for each platform to install the compiler, all necessary development tools and libraries, and ndn-cxx prerequisites.

--  OS X
+-  OS X / macOS

    Install Xcode from AppStore or at least Command Line Tools (``xcode-select --install``)